xenanetworks/tdl-xoa-driver/docs/source/getting_started/quick_start.rst

     :language: python
     :lines: 50-56

 Now, let's start the traffic on the TX port for roughly 10 seconds and stop.
 It is "*roughly*" because we use ``sleep()`` to control the duration.
-It may feel accurate to you but for a Valkyrie tester that can generate 800Gbps traffic with time measurement to nanosecond range, ``sleep()`` is far from accurate in terms of time controlling.
+It may feel accurate to you but for a Xena tester that can generate 800Gbps traffic with time measurement to nanosecond range, ``sleep()`` is far from accurate in terms of time controlling.
 If your test requires high-accuracy time control, don't use software to control time.
 Instead, limit the port's TX time so that you can have down to microsecond-range traffic duration.

 .. literalinclude:: quick_start.py
     :language: python